Henrium/MolSets/README.md

 and see the results.
 Training may take minutes to hours depending on the device and data size.
 For the model with DMPNN, use `main_dmpnn.py` instead, following similar procedures.

 ### Inference
-Use `predict` to make inferences on candidate mixtures with a trained model.
+Use `predict.py` to make inferences on candidate mixtures with a trained model.
 Specify the path to the candidate data file in `candidate_data` and the model checkpoint file in `model.load_`.
 Information about training data is needed if feature normalization is used, as in `data_utils.py`.
 After setup, run
 ```
 python predict.py